jangko/nimPNG/readme.md

   var str = png.encodeAPNG()
 ```

-* Final step is to call `saveAPNG` if you want save it to file or call `encodeAPNG` if you want to get the result in a string container
+* Final step is to call `saveAPNG` if you want save it to a file or call `encodeAPNG` if you want to get the result in memory.

 You can read the details of frame control from [spec](https://wiki.mozilla.org/APNG_Specification).
 You can also see an example in tester/test.nim -> generateAPNG